Chart Color Schemes

 St Albans - North is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-St Albans-North is among the most culturally diverse areas in Australia, with 63.7% of its population born overseas and 73.7% speaking a language other than English at home.
-Christianity is the main religion in St Albans-North, comprising 47.6% of people.
-However, Buddhism is notably overrepresented at 14.9%, compared to 12.5% across Greater Melbourne.
+St Albans - North, one of the most culturally diverse areas in the country, has a population where 63.7% were born overseas and 73.7% speak a language other than English at home.
+Christianity is the main religion in St Albans - North, comprising 47.6% of its population.
+However, Buddhism is notably overrepresented with 14.9%, substantially higher than the Greater Melbourne average of 4.2%.

 Frequently Asked Questions - Diversity